catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

   Welcome to my 10.0.0.81
   $ sudo kill -9 284
   $ curl localhost
-  curl: (7) couldn't connect to host
+  curl: (7) could not connect to host

 After this you will see that one of your load balancer members in ERROR operating_status.